bbc/genie-starter-pack/docs/development/gameplay-component.md

 The current screens are:

-- Title
+- Home
 - How to Play
 - Pause
 - Loader
 - Select
 - Results

 These screens can be selected and used in any order, with your gameplay component sitting between the built in screens.
-An example flow may be a Title Screen that leads to a level Select screen, which then leads to your gameplay component, which finally outputs scores in a Results screen.
+An example flow may be a Home Screen that leads to a level Select screen, which then leads to your gameplay component, which finally outputs scores in a Results screen.

 The game flow sequence can be configured by editing: `src/main.js`.
-Import the desired screens and list them in the `navigationConfig` object.
+Import the desired screens and list them in the `screenConfig` object.
 The `routes` object for each gives a list of possible onward journeys.

 ## How do I use the core engines?